-The provision by the winner and commended of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat if and when requested.
+The provision by the winner and commended of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat if and when requested, along with a script and music cue sheet.

-In addition, entrants agree that if their entry is a winner or commended, it may be made available also on the member stations' IPTV and OTT platforms as a streamed delivery from the time of the broadcast delivery and for a further 48 hours.
+In addition, entrants agree that if their entry is a winner or commended, it may be made available also on the member stations' streaming platforms as a streamed delivery from the time of the broadcast delivery and for a further 48 hours.